-36 Kipperman v.
-Onex Corp., 260 F.R.D.
-682 (N.D.
-Ga.
-2009).
-37 Id. at 691 ("The court believes that some of the most interesting evidence in this matter has come from e-mail production.").
-38 Id. at 689 ("Defendants argued that . . . the value of the information on the tapes was dubious at best.").
-39 Zubulake, 217 F.R.D. at 317 ("[E]mail constituted a substantial means of communication among UBS employees.").
-40 Peskoff, 244 F.R.D. at 60 ("[I]t can be said that the information that has been produced thus far in this case permits the court to infer the possible existence of additional similar information that warrants further judicial action."); Ameriwood Indus., Inc. v.
-Liberman, No. 06-524, 2006 U.S. Dist.
-LEXIS 93380, at 11 (E.D.
+Id. at 691 ("The court believes that some of the most interesting evidence in this matter has come from e-mail production.").
+Id. at 691 ("Defendants argued that ... the value of the information on the tapes was dubious at best.").
+Zubulake, 217 F.R.D. at 317 ("[E]mail constituted a substantial means of communication among UBS employees.").
+Peskoff, 244 F.R.D. at 60 ("[I]t can be said that the information that has been produced thus far in this case permits the court to infer the possible existence of additional similar information that warrants further judicial action."); Ameriwood Indus, Inc. u.
+Liberman, No. 06-524, 2006 WL 3825291, at 3 (E.D.
 Mo.
 Dec.
-27, 2006) ("In light of the Samsung email, the Court flief what other deleted or active versions of emails may yet visit on defendance, computers.") the Court finds that other deleted or active versions of emails may yet exist on defendants computers.").

-41 Ameriwood Indus., Inc., 2006 U.S. Dist.
-LEXIS 93380, at 14-15 ("In the instant action, defendants are alleged to have used the computers, which are the subject of the discovery request, to secrete and distribute plaintiff's confidential information.").

-42 See FED.
-R. Civ.
+27, 2006) ("In light of the Samsung email, the Court finds that other deleted or active versions of emails may yet exist on defendants' computers.").
+Ameriwood Indus., Inc., 2006 WL 3825291, at 5 ("In the instant action, defendants are alleged to have used the computers, which are the subject of the discovery request, to scorete and distribute plaintif's confidential information.").
+See FED.
+R. Crv.
 P. 26(b)(2)(C)(i) (providing that courts must limit discovery that is "unreasonably cumulative or duplicative").
-43 Advisory Committee Notes to 1983 Amendments to Rule 26(b).
+See Committee Notes to 1983 Amendments to Rule 26(b).

-What role should nonmonetary factors such as "the importance of the issues at stake" play in a proportionality analysis?
-Plainly, in the many civil actions that are essentially private disputes (such as breach of contract or traditional tort actions), nonmonetary factors may be irrelevant.
+(such as most breach of contract or traditional tort actions), nonmonetary factors are usually irrelevant.
 However, in civil actions deriving from constitutional or statutorily created rights (such as those brought under 42 U.S.C. § 1983 or Title VII), nonmonetary factors may favor broader discovery.
-Any proportionality analysis should consider the nature of the right at issue and any other relevant public interest or public policy considerations, and whether, under the particular circumstances of the case, there should be restrictions on discovery.
+Any proportionality analysis should consider the nature of the right at issue and any other relevant public interest or public policy considerations, and whether, under the particular circumstances of the case, discovery should be restricted.

 For example, in Disability Rights Council of Greater Washington v.
-Washington Metropolitan Transit Authority, an action for injunctive relief under the Americans with Disabilities Act, the court denied the defendant's request to limit discovery of backup tapes, given "the importance of the issue at stake and the parties' resources."
-Other courts have considered nonmonetary issues such as "the strong public policy in favor of disclosure of relevant materials," and even the health concerns and family obligations of the producing party.
-46
+Washington Metropolitan Transit Authority, an action for injunctive relief under the Americans with Disabilities Act, the court denied the defendant's request to limit discovery of backup tapes because of "the importance of the issue at stake and the parties' resources."44 Other courts have considered nonmonetary issues such as "the strong public policy in favor of disclosure of relevant materials,"45 and even the health concerns and family obligations of the producing party.46